percona/pmm/GIT_AND_GITHUB.md

 ## Preparation

-Make sure your `git user.name` is set, and `user.email` is set to your corporate (if youre Perconian) or personal email, i.e. john.doe@percona.com.
+Make sure your `git user.name` is set, and `user.email` is set to your corporate (if you are Perconian) or personal email, i.e. john.doe@percona.com.

-Use topic branches in the same repository instead of Github forks if you have such permissions.
+Use topic branches in the same repository instead of GitHub forks if you have such permissions.

 Name topic branches like this: `PMM-1234-short-description`.
 Always start with `PMM-XXXX` or `SAAS-XXXX`.
 Never omit a short description.
 Separate words with dashes, not underscore.
 Use only lowercase letters.